Registering Visitor

 - Each site has at least one gatekeeper with a computer and printer, but they are safety personnel, not receptionists.

-- One shared Quentic account is used by all gatekeepers, limiting customized role-based settings.
+- One shared Quentic account is used by all gatekeepers.

 - Visitor pre-entry qualifications vary depending on the visitor’s activities, making manual verification necessary.